won12055/EAIR/README.md

-# EAIR: Evidence-Aware Iterative Reasoning for Multi-hop Question Answering
+# EAIR: Entity-aware Inference-Time Knowledge Routing for Multi-Hop Knowledge Editing

 This repository contains the official implementation of **EAIR**, a framework for multi-hop question answering with knowledge editing.